Clear, Meaningful Product Information

 We believe in providing truthful claims that do not mislead.
 To support our claims, we use the latest scientific expert views and conduct research in partnership with leading universities.

-Sugar-free gum has been approved to make certain health claims related to the reduction of disease risk under the European Food Safety Authority (EFSA) claims regulation.
-The EFSA's approval strengthens our ability to communicate the oralhealth benefits of chewing sugar-free gum to consumers and professionals, and supports our aim to make a positive impact on oral health globally.
+One example is our work with our sugar-free gum products in Europe.
+Sugar-free gum has been approved to make certain health claims related to the reduction of disease risk under the European Commission (EC) claims regulation.
+The EC's approval strengthens our ability to communicate the oral-health benefits of chewing sugar-free gum to consumers and professionals, and supports our aim to make a positive impact on oral health globally.

-To bring this message to life, we’re reaching consumers around the world through our Oral Care brands – EXTRA®, FREEDENT® and ORBIT® – and a united call to action: Eat Drink ChewTM First launched in Australia in 2006 and now active in 50 countries, our Eat Drink ChewTM platform and accompanying “Food Gang” campaign show consumers that when brushing isn’t possible, chewing sugar-free gum is a great way to help keep teeth and gums clean and healthy after eating or drinking.
+To bring this message to life, we’re reaching consumers around the world through our Oral Care brands – EXTRA®, FREEDENT®, and ORBIT® – and a united call to action: Eat Drink ChewTM.
+First launched in Australia in 2006 and now active in more than 40 markets, our Eat Drink ChewTM platform and accompanying “Break Up with Lingering Food” campaign show consumers that when brushing isn’t possible, chewing sugar-free gum is a great way to help keep teeth clean and healthy after eating or drinking.

-We have a tremendous opportunity to use our Oral Care gum brands as champions for positive change, by encouraging healthy habits and giving people the confidence that comes with a happy, healthy mouth.
+We have a tremendous opportunity to use our Oral Care gum brands as champions for positive change, by encouraging healthy habits and giving people the confidence that comes with a happy, healthy smile.
 We are currently partnering with leading oral care experts from around the world to further define where we can make the greatest contribution.
-Read more here
+Read more about responsible product claims here.

 Greater Consumer Choice

 We offer a variety of products with different nutritional contents, and people can expect the same great quality and convenience no matter which product they choose.
-For example, the UNCLE BEN'S® range offers a wide variety of white, wholegrain brown and flavored rice products, which have different nutritional values.
+For example, the UNCLE BEN'S® product range offers a wide variety of white, wholegrain brown and flavored rice products, which have different nutritional values.
 People seeking a good source of fiber can choose UNCLE BEN’S® Ready Rice® Whole Grain Brown.
-In the U.S., SEEDS OF CHANGE® and UNCLE BEN’S Ready to Heat pouch flavored, mixed, wholegrain products contain quinoa, brown rice, whole wheat, wild rice and whole barley, and are high in fiber.
+In the US, many SEEDS OF CHANGE® and UNCLE BEN’S® wholegrain products contain quinoa, brown rice, whole wheat, wild rice, and whole barley, and are high in fiber.

 Mars Chocolate provides a wide variety of snacks in a range of portion sizes to be enjoyed in moderation as part of a healthy and well-balanced lifestyle.
-Mars Drinks offers a choice of decaffeinated and zero-calorie drinks for people who want to manage caffeine and calorie intake, and Wrigley offers many sugar-free gum brands that provide established oral care benefits.
+For example, we have replaced some single large chocolate bars with multiple smaller bars in one package to make it easier for consumers to share or enjoy on more than one occasion.
+Mars Drinks offers a choice of decaffeinated and zero-calorie drinks for people who want to manage caffeine and calorie intake.
+Additionally, Wrigley offers many sugar-free gum brands that provide established oral care benefits.